opendocsg/slw-judgments-backfill/2013_SGHCR_5/report.md

 **_Whether a dispute had arisen within the meaning of the arbitration clause_**

-32     The approach taken to determining whether a dispute had arisen was comprehensively laid out by the Court of Appeal in _Tjong Very Sumito and others v Antig Investments Pte Ltd_ [2009] 4 SLR(R) 732 (“ _Tjong Very Sumito_ ”).
+32     The approach taken to determining whether a dispute had arisen was comprehensively laid out by the Court of Appeal in _Tjong Very Sumito and others v Antig Investments Pte Ltd_ <span class="citation">[2009] 4 SLR(R) 732</span> (“ _Tjong Very Sumito_ ”).
 For present purposes, it will suffice to note the following:

  (a) The court will not consider whether there is “in fact” a dispute or whether the dispute is genuine (see Tjong Very Sumito at [49]);